COHL7500/gpg_msg/README.md

 2. Add an alias (can be anything, but I named it "gpgmsg": ```echo 'alias gpgmsg="gpg_msg"' >> ~/.zshrc```
 3. Done!

+If you have not created a keypair yet, either do it from the commandline or use [GPG Suite](https://gpgtools.org/) for simplicity.

 ## To encrypt and sign

 for a file: